piepdx/pie-cookbook/drafts/working-draft-tactical.md

 The best stage is the stage you have.
 Make due.

 #### For the mentor

-##### Preparing mentors to speak to a class
-One of the most important — and regularly occurring — activities of any shared coworking space accelerator is a mentor speaking to the entire class.
-For some accelerators, this can happen sporadically.
-For others, it can take place several times a week.

-At PIE, we found a cadence of two talks — where a single mentor addresses the entire class — per week seemed to be the best.
-But if there were serendipitous opportunities — for example, a random mentor popping into the space or visiting Portland — we took the opportunity to have them speak.

-Variety, am I right?

-### Prepping mentors for speaking to your founders

 Once you've selected a mentor to speak, it will benefit both the community and your program if you adequately prepare them for the talk.

 Even the most seasoned CEO with a completely polished pitch can become a babbling idiot when trying to describe how they built the business — or how they failed.
 But those are the stories that provide the most value to the startups you're trying to help.